 If you’re going to invest in a fifth wheel, it won’t be because of the huge financial perks.
 That’s not to say that it’s not a smart buy.
 But you should seek something other than financial gain when investing in a fifth-wheel camper.

 Well-cared-for Montanas seem to hold decent value over time due to their good brand recognition, decent build quality, and generally well-liked floorplans and aesthetics.
 While they may not be the very best fifth wheels out there, they are far from the worst and can provide years of great recreation.
 This makes for a camper that you can expect to resell for a reasonable price down the road.

 Suggested Reading: How to Determine Used Camper Values

 Should You Consider Buying a Montana Fifth Wheel?

 Overall, the Montana fifth wheel is a sweet addition to your driveway.
 If you have the financial comfort to enjoy and maintain a Montana fifth wheel properly, you likely won’t regret your purchase.
 You should never make a big purchase without proper research, and buying a Montana fifth wheel is definitely a big purchase.

-Montana has been around for a long time and we expect they will continue to be around, ensuring availability of parts and service for years to come.
+Montana has been around for a long time and we expect they will continue to be around, ensuring the availability of parts and services for years to come.
 You’ve started your research by reading this article, and we encourage you to continue your research on how to get the best deals on RVs or find a great used RV option as well.

 What do you look for in a fifth wheel?
 Drop a comment below!